A business in Malaysia can exist in various forms, namely:

 Further, given that there are considerations such as double taxation, overlap with existing transfer pricing legislation, maintaining competitiveness with jurisdictions without CFC rules, and administrative and compliance burdens that will need to be taken into account, this may give Malaysia pause in introducing CFC rules any time soon.

 Consequent to the signing of the MLI by Malaysia, an anti-abuse provision will be incorporated into all of Malaysia’s double taxation treaties.
-Malaysia has chosen to adopt the principal purpose test as opposed to a limitation on benefits provision, see 4.3 Use of Treaty Country Entities by Non-treaty Country Residents.
+Malaysia has chosen to adopt the principal purpose test as opposed to a limitation on benefits provision, see 4.2 Primary Tax Treaty Countries.

 In respect of anti-avoidance rules, Malaysia’s tax legislation contains general anti-avoidance provisions (see 7.1 Overarching Anti-avoidance Provisions).
 Given that many jurisdictions are similarly adopting anti-abuse provisions in respect of their double taxation treaties, it is difficult to envisage any significant impact that the provisions or rules may have on inbound and outbound investors.